 American Sheep Industry Association (ASI) Recommended Best Management Practices for Livestock Protection Dogs explain the benefits of management methods such as providing basic care, microchipping, vaccinations and dewormers, spay/neuter, and proven socialization and bonding.

-When these recommendations are not put into practice, it can result in dogs that are stolen or left behind and taken to a shelter.
-If the dog is feral, it is at risk of being culled.
+When these recommendations are not put into practice, it results in dogs that are vulnerable to neglect or left behind and taken to a shelter.
+Mismanagement often leads to a feral dog that is at risk of being culled.
 Unfortunately, many LGD are not fitted with identification.
-This results in economic losses to the owner and impacts underfunded animal shelters and the communities they serve.
+These situations pose risks to public safety and negatively impacts underfunded animal shelters and the communities they serve.

 1) Inspire and educate large and small producers, homesteaders and

-2) Develop partnerships with supporting associations and individuals in the ranching community to create sheepherder training and livestock guardian dog certification programs, both of which are encouraged by the American Sheep Industry Association and the Bureau of Land Management as well as public education campaigns that include posting signs and distributing flyers where LGDs are used.
+3) Develop partnerships with supporting associations to create sheepherder training and livestock guardian dog certification programs, both of which are encouraged by the American Sheep Industry Association and the Bureau of Land Management as well as public education campaigns that include posting signs and distributing flyers where LGDs are used.

-4) Encourage support for basic protections and microchipping and sterilization for LGD used on open range.
-When laws to protect working dogs are lacking or legal protections against cruelty are nonexistent, it devalues the life and role of the working dog and communicates to society that they are not relevant to the well-being of the community.
-As with Police K9's, service dogs and SAR dogs, we advocate for the use of herding and livestock guardian dogs and we believe that they deserve well-founded protections parallel to the incredible service they provide.
+When guidelines to protect working dogs are lacking or legal protections against cruelty are nonexistent, it devalues the life and role of the working dog and communicates to society that they are not relevant to the well-being of the community.
+As with Police K9's, service dogs and SAR dogs, we believe that they deserve well-founded management practices and protections parallel to the incredible service they provide.